cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

 ## Ending Notes

 That's all for this post, thanks for reading along this far!
 Again, if you want to see the final setup as this post left off, check out [this repository](https://github.com/cah6/haskell-nix-skeleton-1).
-In then next post, I'll show how this basic project setup can be hooked up to an IDE.
+In the next post, I'll show how this basic project setup can be hooked up to an IDE.

 If you'd like to comment on any part of this post, please do so in the associated